Heart failure by the numbers

 How it works

-- AccuCinch is a fundamentally different design and is the first and only PVR approach of its kind.
+- AccuCinch is a fundamentally different design and is the first and only approach of its kind.

 - During the AccuCinch procedure, the left ventricle is accessed with a guide catheter through the aortic valve.